-Before installing the hoses, lightly lubricate the O-ring sealing surfaces on the insides of the T-piece, ADV, and scrubber canister fittings with Tribolube 71.
+Before installing the hoses, lightly lubricate the O-rings and sealing surfaces on the counterlung fittings with Tribolube 71.

-Install the loop hoses by threading the fittings into place (See Figure 27).
+Install the loop hoses by pressing them into place and tightening the threaded rings.
+(See Figure 26).

-Figure 27 - Installing Loop Hoses
+Figure 26 - Installing Loop Hoses